 Pascal Canfin’s participation in the launch of the International Year of Water Cooperation (Paris, February 11, 2013)

-Pascal Canfin, Minister Delegate for Development, will today participate, at UNESCO’s headquarters, in the official ceremony to launch the International Year of Water Cooperation.
+Pascal Canfin, Minister Delegate for Development, participated, at UNESCO’s headquarters, in the official ceremony to launch the International Year of Water Cooperation.

-This ceremony will bring together representatives of intergovernmental organizations as well as scientists and experts from all over the world.
-The highlights marking the Year will be presented at this time.
-An exhibition entitled “Water at the heart of science” will also be opened.
+This ceremony brought together representatives of intergovernmental organizations as well as scientists and experts from all over the world.
+The highlights marking the Year was presented at this time.
+An exhibition entitled “Water at the heart of science” was also opened.

 Access to water and sanitation poses an enormous challenge.
 At least 11% of the world’s population, i.e. 783 million people, still don’t have access to drinking water.
 More than 40% of them live in sub-Saharan Africa.
 2.5 billion people still don’t have access to basic sanitation.
 Moreover, improved management of water resources remains more necessary than ever in order to meet climate and environmental standards and crisis prevention objectives.